LouMeziere/LouMeziere/README.md

 ---

 <p align="left">Welcome to my repository, everyone!
-You've found the space where I love to challenge myself and showcase my small yet meaningful achievements.
-I hope you enjoy the tour!</p>
+You've found the space where I love to challenge myself and showcase my projects I hope you enjoy the tour!</p>

 ---